 - Stay Hydrated: Drinking plenty of water is good for your digestive health.
 Water in your digestive system helps dissolve fats and soluble fiber, allowing these substances to pass through more easily.

 - Lifestyle Habits: Liquor, coffee, and cigarettes can interfere with the functioning of your digestive system, and lead to problems like Stomach Ulcers and Heartburn.

 - Exercise: Regular exercise helps keep food moving through your digestive system, reducing constipation. says Adams.
 Exercise can also help you maintain a healthy weight, which is good for digestive health.

 - Manage Stress.
 Too much stress or anxiety can cause your digestive system to go into overdrive.
 Find stress-reducing activities that you enjoy and practice them on a regular basis.

 With valuable nutritional counseling, patients with digestive disorders can live full and active lives.

-Board certified physicians Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA area including Johns Creek GA, Cumming GA, and Lawrenceville.
+Board-Certified physicians Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA area including Johns Creek GA, Cumming GA, and Lawrenceville.
 The in-house endoscopy suite at Digestive Care Physicians is a Certified facility which has achieved the highest level of accreditation by the Accreditation Association for Ambulatory Health Care (AAAHC).
 If you suffer from gastrointestinal problems we can help – our registered dietitian can offer guidance to help alleviate painful symptoms.
 Contact us at (770) 227-2222 to schedule an appointment.